A One-Day Drive Through 10 Locations on Reykjanes

 One of the great benefits of renting a car in Iceland is the freedom of movement.
-While enjoying your holidays, you don't want to worry about taxi prices, schedules or bus stops.
-You just want to explore, improvise and enjoy your time.
+While enjoying your holidays, you don't want to worry about spending too much on taxis, sticking to someone else's schedule or finding the right bus stop in a foreign city.
+You can go where you like, when you like, and choose only those places and things you enjoy.

-When you pick up your Lava Auto rental car you are just minutes away from amazing and beautiful places such as the tip of Reykjanes, the bridge between Europe and North America, beautiful light houses, cliffs, bird colonies, a village that was used for a movie set in a Hollywood movie to name a few.
-This would make a perfect one day self-drive tour around Reykjanes
+When you pick up your Lava Car Rental car, you are just minutes away from amazing and beautiful places such as the tip of Reykjanes, the bridge between Europe and North America, beautiful lighthouses, cliffs, bird colonies, a village that was used for a movie set in a Hollywood movie to name a few.
+This would make a perfect one-day self-drive tour around Reykjanes.

-We have more details on some of these location below and if you have more time you can hike up to the highest point on Reykjanes and relax in the world famous Blue Lagoon afterwards.
+We have more details on some of these locations below and if you have more time you can hike up to the highest point on Reykjanes and relax in the world-famous Blue Lagoon afterward.

-Garður is a fishing village just minutes away from Lava Auto’s main office.
-It may look familiar to you if you saw the popular movie The Secret life of Walter Mitty as Garður was one of the location used in the movie.
+Garður is a fishing village just minutes away from Lava Car Rental's main office.
+It may look familiar to you if you saw the popular 2013 movie The Secret Life of Walter Mitty; Garður was one of the locations used in the movie.

-In Garður you can tour one of the oldest lighthouse in Iceland – Garðaskagi Lighthouse and watch thousands of migrating seabirds which arrive from Greenland and North America.
+In Garður, you can tour one of the oldest lighthouses in Iceland – Garðaskagi Lighthouse – and watch thousands of migrating seabirds which arrive in the spring from Greenland and North America.

 Photo above - the lighthouse in Garður by Hafsteinn Robertsson